zzg1994115/PHBS_TQFML/Project/README.md

 The project achieves roughly 0.628 ROC AUC score and 0.65 accuracy using Logistic Regression.
 The code is used mainly for creating models used by https://www.kaggle.com/paololol/league-of-legends-ranked-matches.

 ## Mining data
-Mining approximate 100000 games and the original data is as follows:
+Mining approximate 100000 games and the filtered data is as follows:

 ![Image text](https://github.com/zzg1994115/PHBS_TQFML/blob/master/Project/picture/1.JPG)